Nanobot Algorithms for Treatment of Diffuse Cancer: Discussion

 \subsection{Future Work}

 Future work could vary further parameters of the model such as the total number of nanobot agents $n$, the size of the total space of activity $\phi_{\text{max}}$, and the diffusion coefficients for chemicals A and R, $D_A$ and $D_R$, respectively.
-More cancer site and demand arrangements, beyond the five considered here, could also be tested in experiments.
+More cancer site and demand arrangements, beyond the inexhaustive five considered here, could be tested in experiments.
+Future work could also work towards a more general and quantitative approach to studying the impact of different cancer patterns on algorithms' treatment success.
+For example, one could formulate quantitative metrics for site density and demand distribution, and then carry out experiments in which for a single trial of a given cancer pattern metric values, a site and demand arrangement is generated randomly.

-In the model presented in this paper, the naturally existing chemical M signals are completely persistent and time-constant; however, one could consider a model in which the M-signals decrease in magnitude during the time of treatment in accordance with the given cancer site being progressively killed.
+In the model presented in this paper, the naturally existing chemical M signals are completely persistent and time-constant; however, one could consider a model in which the M-signals decrease in magnitude during the time of treatment in accordance with the given cancer site being progressively killed, and/or decrease passively via diffusion.

 Future work could include studying the impact of different types of noise on agent behavior, such as imperfect accuracy in detecting the presence of a nearby cancer site and agent motion that is influenced by some external force(s) such as the blood flow.
 The three-dimensional setting also remains to be investigated.